May Yohé: Brief relationships

-Yohé married Newton Brown, a New York journalist with theater connections, in April 1907.
+Yohé's third husband, Newton Brown, was a New York journalist with theater connections; they married in April 1907.
 Their union was short-lived, for in May 1909 a San Francisco newspaper reported that Yohé had given up for adoption a baby boy she had with a new husband, a British Columbia miner by the name of Murphy.
-The child was reportedly born in September 1908, at Portland, Oregon, where Yohé had been living in seclusion.
+The child was reportedly born in September 1908, in Portland, Oregon, where Yohé had been living in seclusion.
 In May of the following year the boy was adopted by Edward R. Thomas, owner of the Perkins Hotel Pharmacy, and his wife Rosa.
 The adoption consent was signed "Mary A. Strong".
 In the mid-1930s, an actor named Robert Thomas, the adopted son of Edward and Rosa, tried in vain to prove that his birth father was Putnam Bradlee Strong.
 Yohé adamantly rejected his claim not only that Strong was his father, but that she was his mother.
-Had Thomas been successful, he would have been eligible for a share in a large trust fund set up by Strong’s mother.
+Had Thomas been successful, he would have been eligible for a share in a large trust fund set up by Strong's mother.

 About 1910, Yohé purchased a run-down boarding house in Seattle, Washington, which she ran for a few months before she married musician Frank M. Reynolds in Seattle.
-Reynolds was the son of an Upstate New York college professor, who soon claimed he’d received a letter from his son refuting the story.
+Reynolds was the son of an Upstate New York college professor, who soon claimed he had received a letter from his son refuting the story.
 In September 1911, Yohé denied she planned to wed former lightweight champion boxer Jack McAuliffe, who at the time was her partner at a 10¢ movie house in New York performing vaudeville skits between movie screenings.
-The following month, Yohé was reported to be in Chicago living "in dire penury, almost starvation" with her husband Jack McAuliffe.
+The following month, however, Yohé was reported to be in Chicago living "in dire penury, almost starvation" with her husband McAuliffe.